MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/run-docker-image-visual-studio-code-2.md

 Confirm that the container is running.

 * In the **CONTAINERS** section of the Docker extension, find the container.
-* Expand the containers node and confirm the container is running show with a green arrow.
+* Expand the containers node and confirm the container is running show with a triangle symbol next to the container name.